zach-lloyd/contract-analysis-mcp/README.md

 A retrieval-augmented generation (RAG) system for analyzing legal contracts, exposed as an [Model Context Protocol (MCP)](https://modelcontextprotocol.io/) server.
 It lets an LLM-powered assistant answer natural-language questions about a corpus of contracts, compare provisions across agreements, and locate specific clause types.

-The project uses the [Contract Understanding Atticus Dataset (CUAD)](https://www.atticusprojectai.org/cuad) as its contract corpus, ChromaDB for vector storage and retrieval, and Ollama with the Qwen3 32B model for generation.
+The project uses the [Contract Understanding Atticus Dataset (CUAD)](https://www.atticusprojectai.org/cuad) as its contract corpus and ChromaDB for vector storage and retrieval, and can be connected to any MCP-compatible client (including frontier LLMs like Claude and ChatGPT, as well as open-source models).

 ## How It Works

 Contracts are loaded from the CUAD dataset, split into overlapping token-level chunks, and indexed into a ChromaDB collection.
 The title of each contract and the names of the parties are also stored in the collection as metadata.
-At query time, the system retrieves the most relevant chunks for a given question, assembles them into a prompt, and passes them to an LLM to generate a grounded answer.
+At query time, the system retrieves the most relevant chunks for a given question and passes them to the client LLM to generate a grounded answer.

-The RAG pipeline supports multi-turn conversations through a sliding-window history mechanism: follow-up questions are rewritten into self-contained queries using the conversation context, and previously retrieved clauses are carried forward so the model can reference them across turns.
+The MCP helps preserve conversation history to facilitate smooth multi-turn workflows by caching up to 30 previously-retrieved contract clauses at a time so the model can reference them across turns.

-The whole pipeline is wrapped in an MCP server so that any MCP-compatible client (such as Claude Desktop) can call it as a set of tools.

 ## Brief Demo